unni-krishnan-95/copy/_posts/2016-11-7-ncl-network-analysis1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">3. __What is the first username/password combination that allows for successful authentication?__</span>

-In our TCP stream view, we can go up to the next stream and we will be presented with annother login attempt.
+In our TCP stream view, we can go up to the next stream and we will be presented with another login attempt.

 <a href="/images/ncl-ftp2.png"><img src="/images/ncl-ftp2.png"></a>